 Government encourages businesses to review the ombudsman

-The Morrison Government encourages small and family businesses to independently review the Australian Small Business and Family Enterprise Ombudsman.
+The Morrison Government is encouraging small and family businesses to independently review the Australian Small Business and Family Enterprise Ombudsman.

 Minister for Employment, Workforce, Skills, Small and Family Business Stuart Robert said the encouragement came about when their effectiveness and efficiency in providing assistance and advocacy for small businesses had to be examined.